mudaia2/Senior-Thesis/README.md

 While developing one of the major obstacles encountered was to update the recent version of the code on the different nodes in the network.
 This process can become very tedious indeed because manually removing the SD-card and updating the recent versions on the Raspberry pi’s is not the most optimized solution of doing it.
 Therefore Upload.py helps us to do this remotely from the host computer.
 Because Python does not need to compiled before it runs, we send an in-command line statement to run the file.
 Thereby this greatly reduces the development time and helps achieve quick code revisions on all nodes.

-### Upload.py
+### Run.py

-While developing one of the major obstacles encountered was to update the recent version of the code on the different nodes in the network.
-This process can become very tedious indeed because manually removing the SD-card and updating the recent versions on the Raspberry pi’s is not the most optimized solution of doing it.
-Therefore Upload.py helps us to do this remotely from the host computer.
-Because Python does not need to compiled before it runs, we send an in-command line statement to run the file.
-Thereby this greatly reduces the development time and helps achieve quick code revisions on all nodes.
+The second of the host files, Figure 7.
+Run.py is used to remotely activate the algorithm on the testbed.
+Due to the iterative nature of the algorithms, it is a necessity that all of the nodes begin the execution of the code at roughly the same time so as to not miss a round of computation.
+During the development process we observed that it was very hard to get this timing right, it was practically impossible to do so when we have more than 3 nodes.
+Therefore, in order to get around this obstacle, the nodes now await a execution signal from the host before starting the algorithm.
+Run.py sends this execution signal across broadband to all the nodes on the port (8888 in our case).

 ### Testbed